A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Introduction

 \end{defn} It is known that $W_p$ is a metric on the space of (finite $p$'th moment) measures on $\XX$, see \cite[Definition 6.4]{villani2008optimal}.
 The Wasserstein distance is popular in machine learning circles, namely as a loss function \cite{arjovsky2017wasserstein,frogner2015learning,ozair2019wasserstein} and utilising its Riemannian structure for Wasserstein Gradient Flows \cite{jordan1998variational,mokrov2021large}.
-One notable development connecting optimal transport and differential geometry came via the Benamou-Brenier formulation, which re-parametrised the minimisation in terms of time-dependent distribution and velocity field pairs $(f_t,v_t)$. \begin{prop}[Benamou-Brenier Formulation] Given two distributions $f(0),f(1) \in \mathcal{P}(\mathbb{R}^d)$, we can then express
+One notable development in optimal transport came via Benamou and Brenier \cite{benamou2000computational}, who re-parametrised the minimisation in terms of time-dependent distribution and velocity field pairs $(f_t,v_t)$. \begin{prop}[Benamou-Brenier Formulation] Given two distributions $f(0),f(1) \in \mathcal{P}(\mathbb{R}^d)$, we can then express